JuliaLinearAlgebra/LinearMaps.jl/docs/src/types.md

   a linear map for which you only have a function definition (e.g. to be able to use its `transpose` or `adjoint`).

+!!! note
+    In Julia versions v1.9 and higher, conversion to spare matrices requires loading `SparseArrays.jl` by the user in advance.

 ### Slicing methods

 Complete slicing, i.e., `A[:,j]`, `A[:,J]`, `A[i,:]`, `A[I,:]` and `A[:,:]` for `i`, `j`